dcalenzani/server_01/posts/Shop.md

 # Small Shop

-My own iteration of an E-Commerce using NextJs, Tailwind and Typescript, adapting the code from [this video](https://www.youtube.com/watch?v=DgPcpte1eoA) when needed.
+My own iteration of an E-Commerce using NextJs, Tailwind and Typescript, adapting the code from [this video](https://www.youtube.com/watch?v=DgPcpte1eoA) when needed (most of it is a copy paste, but previous API work helps).
 Thanks a lot to Thirus for her video too, as [her responsive grid](https://www.youtube.com/watch?v=9aQ6nFMsbDs) was implemented in this project too!

-The final repository can be seen [here](https://github.com/dcalenzani)
+- The final repository can be seen [here](https://github.com/dcalenzani)

-The Shop can be seen ['../src/pages/shop/index.html'](../shop)
+- The Shop can be seen [here](../shop)

 ## Use scenarios